 - Tip: If you have some stubborn spills in your refrigerator you can sprinkle a little baking soda over the stubborn spill and do a light spray of the cleaning mixture, then put a little elbow grease into it.
 Baking soda is one of the best natural cleaners when you need something a bit more abrasive.

-DIY Makeup Brush Cleaner by Root + Revel
+How to Clean Your Makeup Brush without Harsh Chemicals by Root + Revel

 Say goodbye to toxic chemicals and expensive store-bought products.
 For this DIY Makeup Brush Cleaner, you only need three ingredients to create an easy and effective homemade solution.